What Is Next-Gen Antivirus?

 Plenty of people use this software in their own personal lives or in their business operations.

 Traditional antivirus software is installed but often requires individual user direction in order to take action and be effective.

 Perhaps the most succinct way to explain the difference is that traditional antivirus is reactive while next-gen antivirus is proactive.

 68% of business leaders feel their cybersecurity risks are increasing

 With traditional antivirus software, a user must initiate or schedule a scan of a device which can prove to be a time-consuming task.

 Threats can only be discovered if the antivirus software is programmed to detect the infection and remediation must also be initiated by the user.

-This isn’t necessarily bad, but it can prove to be an additional layer of challenge for users, especially as businesses change with technology advancements.
+This isn’t necessarily bad, but it can prove to be an additional layer of challenge for users, especially as businesses introduce more endpoints into their environments.